DoctorPCOD/DoctorPCOD/labs/readme.md

 Also note that the serial monitor, because it uses the USART, will modify pins `D1` (transmit) and `D0` (receive).
 This can affect your hardware if, for example, you have a 7-segment display connected to pins `D7` through `D1`!

 ```
-void setup() {
+int main(void) {
   Serial.begin(9600); // this piece of cheater code initializes the serial monitor and sets the baud rate (note the use of uppercase S in Serial!)
-}

-void loop() {
+  while (1) {
     unsigned char varName = 108;
     Serial.print(varName); // this will print the variable value in base 10 on the serial monitor
     Serial.print(varName,BIN); // this will print the variable value in binary
     Serial.print(varName,HEX); // this will print the variable value in hexadecimal
     Serial.println(varName); // use this when you want a line break after printing the variable
+  }
 }
 ```